 - Expansion and transfer of vocabulary—algorithms can capture and refine vocabulary, including synonyms to improve interpretations.
 These refinements are tied to subsets of users to generate more natural responses and be passed to new bots.

 As chatbots get smarter, the adoption rate by big brands and industry leaders grows exponentially.
-Below are five of the best chatbot examples:
+Below are five of the most successful chatbot implementations and their results:

 WestJet, the only 3-peat winner of TripAdvisor’s Best Airline in Canada, has incorporated a chatbot named Juliet, to help serve its millions of monthly website visitors.
 With its chatbot “Juliet”, users can book travel plans, ask questions and get resolutions to common customer service questions.